Scarlett Bordeaux

 Elizabeth Chihaia-Kesar (born May 13, 1991), better known by her ring name Scarlett Bordeaux and simply Scarlett, is an American professional wrestler, model, singer and ring announcer.
-She is best known for her tenure in WWE, where she performed alongside her real life husband, Karrion Kross.
+She is best known for her tenures in WWE, where she performed alongside her real life husband, Karrion Kross.

 She is also known for her time on Lucha Libre AAA Worldwide, Ring of Honor (ROH), and Impact Wrestling.
 She has also competed in Ohio Valley Wrestling (OVW) as well as the independent circuit such as AAW Wrestling, Chikara, and Combat Zone Wrestling (CZW).

 Early life

 Elizabeth Chihaia was born on May 13, 1991, in Edgewater, Chicago, Illinois.
 Her parents are of Romanian origin, and she lived with her grandparents in Romania until she was four.
 She returned to the U.S. and participated in choir while attending Carl Sandburg High School in Orland Park, Illinois.
 After high school, she became a full-time college student, majoring in musical theater, and graduated from Columbia College Chicago.
 She trained at a conservatory as a mezzo-soprano.
 Chihaia then made her professional wrestling debut in 2012.